Building an Industrial IoT platform using AWS IoT

 An American Manufacturing Leader wanted a cloud-enabled IIoT platform to connect, track and monitor its Enterprise Gateways (EG), that connects up to 30 end-devices that are installed across the manufacturing facilities.
 The company needed smart device management and secure data management system that can manage connected end-devices and measurement & control data; including Temperature, Humidity, Dew point or Pressure.
 It would also provide real-time visibility of the collected EG data for the end-customers to take corrective actions based on the alarms/configurations.
 The company engaged Saviant to build the solution that would help them overcome all their challenges.

-Let’s dive into the anatomy of this robust IoT platform devised using AWS IoT.
+Let’s dive into the anatomy of this custom IIoT solution built using AWS IoT.

 AWS IoT Hub Setup

 Every device must have a certificate, private key and root CA certificate to authenticate with AWS IoT.
 AWS IoT Hub Setup is leveraged to register the device to the Registry.
 Device X.509 Certificate was created and activated for secure communication (Authentication) between device and AWS IoT Hub, thus attaching a Certificate to a Thing.